Natural gas prices: What to expect this winter

 person turning down temperature on a digital thermostat

-LG&E has received approval from the Kentucky Public Service Commission (KPSC) for its quarterly Gas Supply Clause to be effective Nov.
-1, 2025, through Jan.
-31, 2026.
+LG&E received approval from the Kentucky Public Service Commission (KPSC) for its quarterly Gas Supply Clause, effective Feb.
+1, 2026 through April 30, 2026.
 The Gas Supply Component on the natural gas portion of customer bills is adjusted quarterly based on market conditions.

 Like other utilities nationwide, LG&E does not profit from the cost of the natural gas it delivers to customers.
-These costs are passed through on a dollar-for-dollar basis after review and approval by the KPSC.
+The cost of gas is passed through to customers on a dollar-for-dollar basis after review and approval by the KPSC.

 How LG&E holds down costs for customers

-We understand that any increase can have an impact on household budgets.
-That’s why LG&E works year-round to secure reliable, competitively priced natural gas for our customers.
+We understand that even modest increases can impact household budgets.
+That’s why LG&E works year-round to secure reliable, competitively priced natural gas.

 The wholesale natural gas market is influenced by national supply and demand.
-Some of the factors driving higher prices this winter include:
+Some of the factors driving prices include:

 We are here to help